Overseas Citizen of India (OCI) Card

 Overview

-OCI Card is a Multiple Entry Life-long Visa which allows the holder unlimited travel and stay in India.
-The OCI Card is valid only when presented along with a valid foreign passport whose details are updated in the OCI Card.
+Overseas Citizen of India Card is a Multiple Entry Life-long Visa which allows the holder unlimited travel and stay in India.
+There are, however, certain restrictions depending on the nature of the activity to be undertaken.
+The OCI Card is valid only when presented along with a valid foreign passport whose details are updated online on the OCI portal.

 Eligibility for an OCI card